Android 7.1.1 Nougat Update Via VanirAOSP ROM Ready For Samsung Galaxy S3

 Install proper USB drivers.

 A custom ROM update for the Samsung Galaxy S3 will not be possible without a PC connection.
-Thus, to avoid potential hassles along the way, the correct USB driver for the S3 should be correctly installed on the computer so it will be able to recognize the smartphone as soon as you link it with the PC.
+Thus, to avoid potential hassles along the way, the correct USB driver for the S3 should be correctly installed on the computer, so it will be able to recognize the smartphone as soon as you link it with the PC.
 Enable the USB Debugging mode on the Galaxy S3 is also a must.

 [Featured Image by Neilson Barnard/Getty Images for Samsung]